 From Parachilna Gorge, it is a straight, short drive to Parachilna and the Prairie Hotel.
 We knew this pub had a big reputation, but when it came into view we were still amazed by its size.
 You won’t have to ask Siri where it is in Parachilna, you can’t miss it!

 The Prairie Hotel is famous for its food.
-People come from far and wide to try the feral mixed grill featuring kangaroo, emu and camel.
-We couldn’t wait to try it but to our dismay the hotel was closed because of coronavirus.
+People come from far and wide to try the mixed grill featuring kangaroo, emu and camel.
+The hotel is open Wednesday to Sunday 11.00am – 6,30pm and lunch is served between 12.00pm and 3.00pm.
 There is also accommodation at the hotel.